 Learn about the Rockefeller mansion and other Great Houses of the Hudson Valley.

 Contrast that elegance with photographer Jacob Riis’ portraits of the poor in New York City.

 And for a wonderful essay on historic preservation, try Tom Mayes’ Why Old Places Matter.

 Storytelling at the Hearth

-Hestia was the goddess of the hearth, and actor/playwright Stephen Fry asks us all to gather round her fire and consider the myths that makes us human.
-In his traveling one-man show he reminds us that Hera’s breast milk gave us the word for galaxy, and that tales of the Greek gods influenced everyone from Tolkien to J.K.
+Hestia was the goddess of the hearth, and actor/playwright Stephen Fry asks us all to gather round her fire and consider the myths that make us human.
+In his traveling one-man show Fry reminds us that Hera’s breast milk gave us the word for galaxy, and that tales of the Greek gods influenced everyone from Tolkien to J.K.
 Rowling and Marvel Comics.
 Says The Guardian’s Brian Logan, “Fry regrets that many find the classics distant and intimidating.
 Best not think of Philoctetes and Clytemnestra, he says: just call them Arnold and Susan.”